Skip to content

 • Then writes the result (return code, duration, rows processed, etc.) back to the repository.

 The scenario mentioned above is a simple description of Oracle Data Integrator in a single node installation.
-Now, let’s move over to using the Oracle Data Integrator in a high availability and a failover environment.
+Now, let’s move over to using the Oracle Data Integrator in high availability and a failover environment.

 Two-Node ODI Cluster for Load Balancing, High Availability, Failover

-The figure below (referenced from Oracle documentation), shows a two-node ODI cluster installation for load balancing, high availability and failover.
+The figure below (referenced from Oracle documentation), shows a two-node ODI cluster installation for load balancing, high availability, and failover.

 The main features of this setup are: